 Finally, arrive in Santa Monica where Route 66 meets the Pacific Ocean at the Santa Monica Pier.

-If you are up for driving, the Sunset Strip connects Hollywood with Beverly Hills.
-Shopping is hottest on Rodeo Drive.
+If you are up for more driving, the Sunset Strip connects Hollywood with Beverly Hills, and trendy Malibu Beach isn't far away.

 Call the travel specialists at Bon Voyage to discuss your perfect Route 66 road trip.